stormreply/storm-library-for-terraform/README.md

 The Scheduler is based on the
 [GitHub Scheduler](https://docs.github.com/de/actions/reference/workflows-and-actions/workflow-syntax#onschedule)
 and checks for scheduled terraform apply or destroy jobs every 4 hours by default.
-Jobs are managed as S3 objects containing a timestamp and metadata both in their name and in their data.
+Jobs are managed as S3 objects containing a timestamp and metadataboth in their name and in their data.
 The scheduler is also part of this repository.

 More about the scheduler